 My USB ports failed once before.
 Perhaps if I do the same things I did then they will come good again.
 Pretend you are taking it back to the shop.
 Unplug it all, turn it on, turn it off then plug it all back in.
 If that doesn’t work – take it back to the shop.
-I know where the recipts are now.
+I know where the receipts are now.

 So I did that and voila – back in action.

-It occured to me that, if all my security programmes are saying the trojan is gone, maybe it is gone!
+It occurred to me that, if all my security programmes are saying the trojan is gone, maybe it is gone!
 Maybe the things I have done in reaction to my pessimism and paranoia is all that is currently sabotaging my computer.